 Faster bookkeeping.
 A big advantage of using multiple accounts in Relay is that it can speed up your bookkeeping since you already know which expense categories are associated with which account.
 Plus, Relay’s direct integrations with your favorite accounting software speed things up further yet.

 More secure.
 First, Relay business accounts are FDIC-insured via Thread Bank.
 But in addition to that, using just one checking account for receivables and allocating your funds to dedicated expense accounts keeps your information private.
 Better yet, online banking gives you more ways to keep your business secure while banking conveniently.

 Hopefully, by now you have a better understanding of how Relay can help you increase financial visibility and help you stay on top of your cash flow.
 If you don’t yet bank with Relay but want a solution for multiple accounts budgeting, apply for a free account here.

-Relay has no account fees or minimum balance requirements, provides member FDIC accounts through Evolve Bank and Trust, and lets you open up to 20 free checking accounts for each business — the most out of any banking platform!
+Relay has no account fees or minimum balance requirements, provides FDIC-insured accounts through Thread Bank, and lets you open up to 20 free checking accounts for each business — the most out of any banking platform!
 This also means you won’t have to rely on a different bank or pay monthly fees for each account.